Anderzenn/Better-Message-Attachments/README.md

  - Different sized images can make the layout look a little odd
  - Images sent in multiple messages instead of one collected message will still show up as they normally do on Discord

-If anyone has any ways the known issues can be solved, or possibly even just suggestions, then I will gladly hear them!
+If anyone has any thoughts as to how these issues could be solved, or possibly even just suggestions, then I will gladly hear them!

 # Theme Preview